Windows Multi-Source (NG-SIEM)

 maxLimitInMB: 4096

-This optional fragment configures a disk-based queue for windows sink, used to buffer events during backpressure or disruptions.
+This optional fragment configures a disk-based queue for the Windows sink, which is used to buffer events during backpressure or disruptions.

 7. yaml